 Be Cautious at Home

-Of course, the same precautions that will work for you while travelling will also work at home.
+Of course, the same precautions that will work for you while traveling will also work at home.
 Avoiding head-to-head contact, not sharing hair products or clothing that has contact with hair, taking only solo selfies, and wearing hair pulled back or short are all ways to help prevent lice from making a home on your head.

 To learn more about Lice Clinics of America or to find a clinic near you or near your travel destinations, visit www.liceclinicsofamerica.com.